Dorset Wildlife Trust: Rewilding

-In 2021 the trust acquired 170 hectares of the land of Court Farm, near Bere Regis, Dorset, for £3.8 million, and started the process of rewilding it.
+In 2021 the trust acquired 170 hectares of the land of Court Farm, near Bere Regis, Dorset, for £3.8 million, utilising a grant of £3.12m from Dorset Council and Bournemouth, Christchurch and Poole Council with Dorset Wildlife Trust providing the balance of the required funding.
+The grant from the councils was to mitigate the flow of nitrates into the Poole Harbour catchment and a condition of the grant was the removal of the land from intensive, environmentally damaging agriculture.
+Utilising natural regeneration methods the trust started the process of rewilding the land.
+The initiative has received significant support from local community volunteers and Bere Regis Parish Council.

 The Trust was supported in the purchase by philanthropist Julia Davies of 'We have the Power'.
 Following consultation with Dorset Wildlife Trust members and the local community the site was renamed 'Wild Woodbury' to reflect the area's history and future aspirations.

 The Great Heath

 In 2013 DWT led the development of the Great Heath Living Landscape project, a partnership involving Borough of Poole, The Erica Trust, Amphibian and Reptile Conservation (ARC), Poole Harbour Commissioners and Dorset County Council.
 The project was initiated to enable the purchase of almost 1500 acres of heathland and other habitats from Canford Estate.
 During its development phase the project expanded to include a three-year access and engagement programme and a suite of sites owned and managed by partners.
 The project was funded by a grant of £2.7m from the Heritage Lottery Fund and a further £2.1m from partners, other funding bodies and through community fundraising.